kdroukman/ps_support/lenovo/standard/README.md

 ### How Discovery Rules work

 A lot of the monitor configurations here use discovery rules (discoveryRule) which allows you to create different monitors and different permutations of the same monitor for different hosts.
 If a discoveryRule finds a matching service, it will switch on the monitor.
-Other the monitor will not turn on, even if it is available on the host.
+Otherwise the monitor will not turn on.

 See [Service Discovery](https://github.com/signalfx/signalfx-agent/blob/master/docs/auto-discovery.md) for more details.